 Nerve is a film made by people familiar with the internet and internet culture.
 Directors Henry Joost and Ariel Schulman got their start with the documentary Catfish (2010), which focused on Schulman’s brother Nev meeting a woman online.

 Among other choices, the directors decided to make the film both a celebration and exploration of internet culture.
 The first image of the film has Vee logging onto her computer.
 They designed many of the film’s action sequences to be similar to Youtube videos.
-They also brought in people connected to the internet.
+They also brought in people connected to the internet including Youtubers Casey Neistat and Josh Ostrovsky (known professionally as The Fat Jew).

 Schulman and Joost also present two different worlds: Vee’s normal world of Staten island and the world of Nerve.
 Vee’s normal world has a very naturalistic feel to it.
 Many scenes are shot with handheld camera.
 The locations have a sort of washed out quality to it.
 The World of Nerve takes place at night and is drenched in neon.
 Blue, yellow, and orange lights permeate the scenes.

 Nerve is one of many movies in the 2010’s that involves a female protagonist playing a dangerous game.
 Other examples include Truth and Dare (2017) and Escape Room (2019).
 Like many protagonists in these types of movies, Vee begins a wall flower who has just lost a family member.
 In this case, it is her brother.
-This character is similar to the ones in.
 A Staten Island resident, Vee wants to attend CalArts, but feels that it would disappoint her mother (Juliette Lewis), who wants her to stay there.

 Unsure of what to do, Vee hangs out with her two best friends, Sydney (Emily Meade) and Tommy (Miles Heizer).
 One provides comedy relief and emotional growth, while the other acts as a fail and explains the rules of Nerve.
 Sydney is a popular cheerleader obsessed with fame.
 She wants Vee to break out of her shell and try new things.
 Vee likes a football player who does not even know she exists.
 Sydney tell him that Vee is interested in him, but he says Vee is “not his type.”
 Tommy is technically inclined and spends a lot of time on the dark web.
 He does not trust Nerve and the way it operates.
 It turns out that he is right to be concerned.